Fredrik Jutfelt

-More recently, his research topic changed to climate change physiology, investigating how both ocean acidification and temperature affects fish.
-The research on ocean acidification was highly publicised following a paper published in the scientific journal Nature.
-The article «Ocean acidification does not impair the behaviour of coral reef fishes» was published in 2020 and is already (2022) highly cited.
-It had earlier been suggested that coral reef fishes were threatened by ocean acidification causing severe behavioural abnormalities.
-The new results of the study showed that ocean acidification, which is a serious threat to fishes, doesn't dramatically affect the behaviour of coral reef fish.
-However, both coral reefs and the associated fishes are threatened by rising levels.
+More recently, his research topic focuses on climate change physiology, investigating how both ocean acidification and temperature affect fish.
+The research on ocean acidification was highly publicised following papers published in the scientific journals Nature and PLOS Biology.
+The articles «Ocean acidification does not impair the behaviour of coral reef fishes» (2020) and «Meta-analysis reveals an extreme "decline effect" in the impacts of ocean acidification on fish behavior» (2022) are both highly cited.
+Earlier studies had suggested that coral reef fishes were threatened by ocean acidification, causing severe behavioural abnormalities.
+In contrast, the results of the two studies from Jutfelt's group revealed that ocean acidification doesn't dramatically affect the behaviour of coral reef fish as previously though.
+However, both coral reefs and the associated diversity of marine organisms that inhabit them are threatened by rising levels.
+This research also led to the discovery of data fabrication and scientific misconduct in this field.
+Jutfelt and colleagues have been active in detecting and countering data fabrication and scientific misconduct in other related topics as well, which has led to the retractions of numerous articles, including those published in the prestigious journal Science.

-The Jutfelt Fish Ecophysiology lab investigates how evolution can lead to physiological adaptation to the temperature environment where the fish live.
-They recently performed a large artificial selection experiment, published in Proceedings of the National Academy of Sciences of the United States of America (PNAS), showing that evolution of tolerance to warming can occur in fish.
+Currently, the Jutfelt Fish Ecophysiology Lab investigates how evolution can lead to physiological adaptation to the temperature environment where the fish live.
+Their research regarding the ability of fish to evolve in response to freshwater warming has been integral in understanding animal responses to climate change.
+This research received an ERC Consolidator Grant from the European Research Council for the years 2021–2026 (2 million Euro).
+In 2020, the group published the results of a large artificial selection experiment in Proceedings of the National Academy of Sciences of the United States of America (PNAS), showing that evolution of tolerance to warming can occur in fish.
 The rate of evolution, however, was suggested to be too slow for evolutionary rescue to protect fish from the impacts of climate change.
+More recently, the group's publication in Nature Climate Change showed that evolution of warming tolerance does not lead to trade-offs with numerous life history traits but, surprisingly, improves cold tolerance in zebrafish.